RaphaelHebert/nsdpy/READMEfunctions.txt

 	-webenv(STRING), the webenv returned by a search with the esearch E-utility in history mode, text format. exp: "MCID_5fdaff9d0aee646a05268177"
 	-count(INTEGER), the number of of matches returned by a search in esearch E-utility and converted to an integer. exp: 86184

+Function dowload(parameters, address):

+	INPUTS:
+		-parameters(DICT) a dictionnary with the name of the parameters as keys and their value as values
+	ACTION:
+		-make a call using the get method from the request library to the address provided with the parameters as parameters -loop untils getting an answer from the call
+		-handle errors (sush as HTTPerror, network error...)

 Function esearchquery(QUERY):